How To Be A Good Director. Tips & Advice.

 This one might seem obvious, but, hey, in the confusion of production hustle and bustle, sometimes you might forget.

 Also, if possible, watch the take through the monitor as it unfolds.
-Your audience will eventually be watching your movie on a screen, so you want to make all your decisions based on how it looks on the monitor, not to your eyes, as this is how you will deliver the final product.
+Your audience will eventually be watching your movie on a screen, so you want to make all your decisions based on how it looks on the monitor, not on your eyes, as this is how you will deliver the final product.

 And that’s all there is to it.
 “Yeah, 2500 words later,” you’re thinking.

-I know, it can seem overwhelming, like the head manager of a giant operation or the brain of some fluid machine, but if you keep your head about you and stick with the tips in this article, you’ll be directing the hell out of some shorts very soon.
+I know it can seem overwhelming, like the head manager of a giant operation or the brain of some fluid machine, but if you keep your head about you and stick with the tips in this article, you’ll be directing the hell out of some shorts very soon.

 Remember, working with actors is the number one thing you’re expected to do.
 That’s where you should get comfortable first.

-Once you get the hang of it, then feel free to branch yourself out and become the auteur you were meant to be.
+Once you get the hang of it, feel free to branch yourself out and become the auteur you were meant to be.

-• Nikola Stojković
+By Nikola Stojković

 Nikola Stojković is a writer and filmmaker based out of Chicago.
 His short films have screened at festivals across the USA.
 When not shooting, he enjoys writing film reviews and playing his accordion, Fortunata.

-Leave a Comment
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.